cinout/ACME_BUY/README.md

 ## 📋 Coming Next

 - [ ] how to handle manually put-in routes that are not serviced by our site?
+- [ ] each product can have up to 3 genres
 - [ ] Email Verfication after signup
 - [ ] Currently, when user is not logged in and refresh page, three API erros showing.
 - [ ] A nice default reminder when user puts in wrong route